chrisosaurus/icarus/docs/language/types.md

 A user can additionally define new constructors (to be described later)

     type Foo
-        a::Int
+        a::Sint
         s::String
     end

-    # use of default constructor Foo(a::Int s::String)
+    # use of default constructor Foo(a::Sint s::String)
     let f::Foo = Foo(14 "hello")

     print(f.a) # 14